kpocza/LoWe/docs/mplayer.md

 3. loweagent is not a generic application yet, so it is prepared to support some predefined applications, like mplayer.
 Please refer to loweagent.conf.

-4. Enter ```./loweagent mplayer``` command to execute LoWeAgent in mplayer mode.
+4. Enter ```./loweagent mplayer``` command to execute LoWeAgent in mplayer mode (it won't start mplayer itself).
 It will do the following actions:

    1. Detect if any devices require coordination with LoWeExposer
    2. Check if all regular files that mimic the original /dev file exist
-   3. If not then creates them (as root) and checks for their existence again
+   3. If not then it creates them (as root) and checks for their existence again

    ![Creating devices](img/mplayer/02_credevs.jpg "Creating devices")

-   4. It will start waiting for the mplayer process to start.
+   4. It will start waiting for the mplayer process to start
    5. The ALSA tab of LoWeExposer will show the following messages:

 ![ALSA tab](img/mplayer/03_alsacheck.jpg "ALSA check")